 The Virginia Tech Faculty Activity Support Team (VT-FAST) hosted a virtual workshop for Virginia Tech faculty, postdoctoral researchers, and graduate students to showcase how researchers can find governmental and foundation funding opportunities.

-Research Development Support: Accelerating Applied Research for Societal Impact
+Research Development Series: Accelerating Applied Research for Societal Impact

 The Office for Research and Innovation hosted its fifth event in the Research Development Support series with host Andrea Belz, director of industrial innovation and partnerships for the National Science Foundation, who shared how the National Science Foundation innovation programs move ideas from the lab to the marketplace, with the goal to strengthen America’s economy, health, and security.
 The talk was followed by Q&A.

-Research Development Support: Private Foundation Relations and Strategies
+Research Development Series: Private Foundation Relations and Strategies

 The Office for Research and Innovation hosted a virtual event for Virginia Tech researchers that want to learn more about the importance of foundations in funding research programs.
 Leaders of Virginia Tech research administration, advancement, and faculty provided their perspectives on how to establish and strengthen meaningful partnerships with philanthropic foundations.
 Panelist conversation to be followed with Q&A.

-Research Development Support: National Science Board Vision 2030
+Research Development Series: National Science Board Vision 2030

 The Office for Research and Innovation hosted its third event in the Research Development Support series with guest speaker Victor McCrary, vice chair of the National Science Board, who shared insights into the National Science Foundation’s National Science Board’s Vision 2030 report.
 The talk was followed by a Q&A with audience members.

-Research Development Support: Journey towards a successful Engineering Research Center
+Research Development Series: Journey towards a successful Engineering Research Center

 The Office for Research and Innovation hosted their second event in the Research Development Support series focused on engineering research centers which included invited guest speaker Junhong Chen, the Crown Family Professor of Molecular Engineering at the University of Chicago.